arasbm/tuning-fox/README.md

 tuning-fox
 ==========

-WIP - A musical instrument tuner for FirefoxOS
+Work in Progress - This will be a musical instrument tuner for FirefoxOS